Rithika-Murugesan/TCE_EI/Exercise_1/smart-home-system/smart-home-system/README.md

    - `util` – logging, validation utilities
    - `exceptions` – custom typed exceptions
 2. **Resiliency**: `DeviceProxy` simulates transient errors and retries (exponential backoff) to demonstrate transient error handling logic.
-3. **No hard-coded `while(true)`**: console input handled by an `ExecutorService` reading lines from `Scanner` while relying on `Scanner.hasNextLine()` so the loop condition isn't a blind `true` constant; graceful shutdown uses a shutdown hook.
-4. **Concurrency**: Uses `ScheduledExecutorService` for scheduled tasks and retries; uses concurrent-safe maps for device registry.
+3. **Concurrency**: Uses `ScheduledExecutorService` for scheduled tasks and retries; uses concurrent-safe maps for device registry.
-5. **Logging & errors**: `LoggerUtil` wraps `java.util.logging` with consistent format; exceptions are caught and logged with friendly messages; input commands are validated and errors returned to the user.
+4. **Logging & errors**: `LoggerUtil` wraps `java.util.logging` with consistent format; exceptions are caught and logged with friendly messages; input commands are validated and errors returned to the user.
-6. **Extensibility**: Adding new device types only requires a new `Device` subclass and a `DeviceFactory` entry — minimal impact to the rest of the system.
+5. **Extensibility**: Adding new device types only requires a new `Device` subclass and a `DeviceFactory` entry — minimal impact to the rest of the system.

 ---